smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 **Note 2**:  upon necessity this encoding can be extended by analogy to address greater sizes.

+**Note 3**:  unless "enforced padding" (see below) is used, SASP pads data only to the block size; it means that unless "enforced padding" is used, padding size is always <= 15, and therefore Encoded-Size cannot be longer than 1 byte.

 5.2.
 SASP data under encryption and payload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^